MyTooliT/ICOc/Documentation/Tutorials.md

 [python-can]: https://python-can.readthedocs.io

-To improve this situation we offer an API based on [python-can][], which works on
+To improve this situation we offer an [API][] (Application Programming Interface) based on [python-can][], which works on

 - Linux,
 - macOS, and
 - Windows

 and should (at least in theory) support the [same CAN hardware as python-can](https://python-can.readthedocs.io/en/master/interfaces.html).
-You can access most of this API using the [“new” Network class](../mytoolit/can/network.py).
+You can access most of this [API][] using the “new” Network class.

-We also offer a (currently very limited) CLI tool based on this API called ICOn.
+We also offer a (currently very limited) CLI tool based on this [API][] called ICOn.
 The text below describes how you can use this tool.

 ### Listing Available Sensor Devices